 At last, a power of sense at the UN

 LIBERALS ON both sides of the Atlantic are dismayed by President Bush’s nomination of the arch-hawk John Bolton as US representative to the UN.
 They are wrong; Bolton’s appointment may give the UN just the shot in the arm it needs.
-It promises serious US interest in UN reform; it challenges the UN to get serious.
+It promises serious US interest in UN reform; it challenges the UN to get … Continue reading At last, a power of sense at the UN

 A new system is crawling from the Soviet wreckage